ManoloSainas/FoodApp/README.md

 Additional tools used include Vite, npm, Flexbox, Grid, React Router, Context, Redux, Redux Toolkit, Redux Persist, and React Toastify.

 The token for API requests has been disabled by Stackhouse SRL.
-To see how the application works, please refer to the video and the screenshots contained in the folder "Final result - video and screenshots".
+To see how the application works, please refer to the videos and the screenshots contained in the folder "Final result - videos and screenshots".